teckel: Anonymous Messaging

 -

-Private chats with ChatGPT or Gemini, or private three-way chat with both, setting the number of allowed AI-AI chats on the fly before prompted to respond.
-(Not end-to-end encrypted since content needs to be accessible to OpenAI and Google servers.
+Private ANONYMOUS chats with ChatGPT, Gemini, Perplexity, DeepSeek or Claude, or multi-way chats with multiple LLMs simultaneously, setting both the number of allowed AI-AI responses (“CrossTalk”) and the number of LLMs to only listen (“CrossListen”) on the fly before prompted to respond.
+(Not end-to-end encrypted since content needs to be accessible to the LLM servers.
 See example transcripts.)

 -